orsonteodoro/gcf2/README.md

 This issue is currently under investigation as of Jun 4, 2022.
 The usual version scheme is major.minor.patch.
 Do not update between gcc 11.2 and 11.3 or between minor versions.
-It is related to all packages linking to libgcc_s.so and libubsan.so.
+It is related to all packages linking to libgcc_s.so.1 and libubsan.so.
 If the compiler switch is not successful, one may need to manually run `env-update && source /etc/profile` but it may be difficult if bash is borked and the @system may need to be restored back to vanilla state.
 The real cause of the gcc update breakage and complete @system fail is unknown.
+One may try the LD_PRELOAD trick to attempt to have the dynamic loader find libgcc_s.so.1.

 There is due to an undesireable slotting issue which breaks entire @system because it unemerges the minor inadvertantly making it unsafe to emerge